rileytittle/Entrusted-Project/README.md

 -   when that is finished, run "npm run start"
 -   you should see some messages pop up about it starting.
 -   Navigate to http://localhost:3000 and you should see the app!

-2. Run in a development mode (Requires slight code change)

--   change DEVELOPMENT true in the backend/src/index.ts
--   save file
--   open up a terminal in root directory
--   cd into the frontend directory
--   run "npm i"
--   run "npm run dev"
--   open up a separate terminal in the root directory
--   cd into backend directory
--   run "npm i"
--   run "npm run dev"
--   navigate to http://localhost:5173/ and you should see the app!

 ## API Request Schemas: